vennisabarfi/wc_tool/README.md

    This is a clone of the wc tool in Unix but in Go!
    Run go run main.go -flag file_name
    wctool [flags]
-   ccwc        Default command to instantly find count of bytes, number of words and number of lines in a file
+   ccwc        Default command to instantly find count of bytes, number of words and number of lines in a file.

    Flags:
    -c, --count string   Count number of bytes in a file -h, --help           help for wctool
    -l, --lines string   Find number of lines in a file -w, --words string   Find number of words in a file
     ```

 3. To run the default command